History of rugby union matches between Scotland and South Africa

-The national rugby union teams of Scotland and South Africa (the Springboks) have been playing each other in Test rugby since 1906, and as of November 2021, they have met in 28 Test matches.
-Their first meeting was on 17 November 1906, and was won 6-0 by Scotland and their most recent match was on 13 November 2021, and was won 30-15 by South Africa.
+The national rugby union teams of Scotland and South Africa (the Springboks) have been playing each other in Test rugby since 1906, and as of November 2025, they have met in 30 Test matches.
+Their first meeting was on 17 November 1906, and was won 6-0 by Scotland and their most recent match was on 10 November 2024 and was won 32-15 by South Africa.

-South Africa have won the majority of games played between the two sides, with 23 victories in the 28 matches.
+South Africa have won the majority of games played between the two sides, with 25 victories in the 30 matches.
 They are also the only team to win an away match between the sides, having won 15 times in Scotland.
 South Africa have won all seven of their home games.
-Since South Africa's rugby re-admission in 1992, South Africa has dominated once again, winning 18 of the 20 encounters between the two.
+Since South Africa's rugby re-admission in 1992, South Africa has dominated once again, winning 20 of the 22 encounters between the two.

-The 1906 match between Scotland and South Africa was South Africa's first official international rugby tour.
+The 1906 match between Scotland and South Africa was the first test match on South Africa's first official international rugby tour.
 It was also the tour in which the Springbok nickname was coined.
 South Africa lost to Scotland, defeated Ireland and Wales and drew with England.
 They also played a game against a representative French side drawn from two Parisian clubs and won.

+Rugby World Cup

+The teams have met three times in the Rugby World Cup, all in the group stages, and with South Africa winning each, in 1999, 2015 and 2023.